 Prerequisites

-• An authenticated user.
+• An authenticated user with Permissions.simulation.

 • X-Preferred-Partner-Id set.